Call to Schedule Service Today (888) 462-7769

 Contrary to popular belief, opossums aren’t blind at all.
 They just have terrible eyesight during the day.
 Their pupils are always dilated, and as nocturnal animals, an opossum’s eyesight improves drastically at night.
 Makes you wonder why they don’t see cars coming more often.
 Sorry, little guys.

 Out of the 334 marsupial species, you’ll only find one raiding Canadian and American trash cans.
 Yep, the Virginia Opossum is the only marsupial in North America.
-Some countries have kangaroos, others have wombats, but somehow, we got stuck with this funny looking furball.
+Australia has kangaroos and wombats, but somehow, we got stuck with this funny-looking furball.

 Okay, we’ll say a bit more.
 Opossums have a special peptide that operates as anti-venom.
 That’s why their favorite meal (other than garbage) is snake.
 Scientists are even trying to harvest this peptide to prevent fatal snake bites in humans.
 So, let’s thank these ugly little critters for providing us with these magic amino acids.